-- 1. "Continuing Disclosure Documents" means (a) annual continuing disclosure reports filed with the MSRB, (b) event notices and any other filings with the MSRB, and (c) debt reports filed with the California Debt and Investment Advisory Commission (CDIAC). - 2.
+- 1. "Continuing Disclosure Documents" means (a) annual continuing disclosure reports filed with the Municipal Securities Rulemaking Board's ("MSRB), (b) event notices and any other filings with the MSRB, and (c) debt reports filed with the California Debt and Investment Advisory Commission (CDIAC). - 2.
 "Official Statements" means preliminary and final official statements, private placement memoranda and remarketing memoranda relating to the District's securities, together with any supplements, for which a continuing disclosure obligation is required.